-- 6. The Fair Association has the option of expelling ungroomed and unmanageable livestock from show. - 7.
-Premium money may be withheld if livestock pens are not kept clean. - 8.
-Entries will be weighed on the Fairgrounds of the fair. - 9.
-Vet check for Beef, Sheep, Meat Goats and Swine will once again happen during Livestock arrival.
-All animals are subject to examination by the staff or their representatives, and shall be free of clinical signs of infectious or contagious disease. - 10.
-No horses will be allowed above the crest of the hill, without special permission. - 11.
-All market animals are required to be weighed. - 12.
-Fair officials reserve the right to use any animals entered for educational purposes. - 13.
-No artificial coloring or hair above the hoof or adhesives.
-All will be blow and show - 14.
-No mistreatment of animals will be tolerated by the Pottawatomie County Fair Association. - 15.
-All MARKET & COMMERCIAL (sheep, swine, beef, goats) will be identified by a 4-H ear tag.
-Purebred Breeding live-stock must be accompanied by registration papers in the exhibitor's name according to breed association.
-If not the animal will be shown in the commercial class. - 16.
-3 head or more of the same breed will show in a separate breed class.
+6. The Fair Association has the option of expelling ungroomed and unmanageable livestock from show.

+7. Premium money may be withheld if livestock pens are not kept clean.

+8. Entries will be weighed on the Fairgrounds of the fair.

+9. Vet check for Beef, Sheep, Meat Goats and Swine will once again happen during Livestock arrival.
+All animals are subject to examination by the staff or their representatives, and shall be free of clinical signs of infectious or contagious disease.

+10. No horses will be allowed above the crest of the hill, without special permission.

+10. No norses will be allowed above the crest of the hill, without special

+- 11. All market animals are required to be weighed. - 12.
+Fair officials reserve the right to use any animals entered for educational purposes.

+13. No artificial coloring or hair above the hoof or adhesives.
+All will be blow and show

+14. No mistreatment of animals will be tolerated by the Pottawatomie County Fair Association.

+15. All MARKET & COMMERCIAL (sheep, swine, beef, goats) will be identified by a 4-H ear tag.
+Purebred Breeding livestock must be accompanied by registration papers in the exhibitor's name according to breed association.
+If not the animal will be shown in the commercial class.

+16. 3 head or more of the same breed will show in a separate breed class.
 Otherwise they show in the AOB class.
-Classes and placement is subject to the superintendents discretion. - 17.
-All market livestock will be classified as to breed classification by the superintendent or his/her appointees prior to establishment of classes.
-That decision is final. - 18.
-OPEN CLASS Limit to 4 animals per individual in Open Class Division.
-Open Class animals that are not pre-entered by July 15th will not be guaranteed stall/pen space. - 19.
-For more Requirements for Kansas County Fairs and Kansas Livestock go to: www.ksda.gov/animal - 20.
-Veterinarian Checks are required during livestock check in. - 21.
+Classes and placement is subject to the superintendents discretion.

+17. All market livestock will be classified as to breed classification by the superintendent or his/her appointees prior to establishment of classes.
+That decision is final.

+18. OPEN CLASS - Limit to 4 animals per individual in Open Class Division.
+Open Class animals that are not pre-entered by July 15th will not be guaranteed stall/pen space.
+Fair board has the right to limit stall space to open class based on availability.

+19. For more Requirements for Kansas County Fairs and Kansas Livestock go to: www.ksda.gov/animal

+- 20. Veterinarian Checks are required during livestock check in. - 21.
 Decisions of the Fair officials are final.

-4 Herdsmanship Contest Guidelines
+22. Exhibitors Stock Trailers will have designated parking this year (more info to come)

+23. All livestock Beef, Sheep, Swine, Meat/Dairy Goat must be in place by 9:00a.m.
+Thursday.

+육Herdsmanship Contest Guidelines육